-- Accurate and improved data collection at a lower cost due to emerging technologies. - Challenges in the understanding of data requirements, i.e. the need to develop a clear understanding of what we need, why we need it and how to use it. - Challenges in the collection and management of asset data of all classes (not just the big five - Roads, Drainage, Facilities, Open Space and Plant), to demonstrate that Council is managing infrastructure assets responsibly.
+- Accurate and improved data collection at a lower cost due to emerging technologies. - Challenges in the understanding of data requirements, i.e. the need to develop a clear understanding of what we need, why we need it and how to use it. - Challenges in the collection and management of asset data of all classes (not just the big five - Roads, Drainage, Facilities, Open Space and Plant), that demonstrates that Council is managing infrastructure assets responsibly.

+- Improved reporting and easy data sharing due to emerging technologies.

+- Improved strategic

+modelling provides the

+ability to monitor and

+predict lifecycle

+management of

+infrastructure assets, with

+the advancement in Asset

+Information Management

+Systems and Asset

+Modelling Systems.

-- Improved reporting and easy data sharing due to emerging technologies. - Improved strategic modelling provides the ability to monitor and predict lifecycle management of infrastructure assets, with the advancement in Asset Information Management Systems and Asset Modelling Systems. - Environmentally friendly due to low carbon footprints, and lower maintenance costs due to new and improved construction materials, including recycled materials. - A requirement of new infrastructure to respond to the increase in electric cars. - Less car parking space requirements due to selfdriven cars. - Less need for physical infrastructure with the increased use of virtual technology.
+- Environmentally friendly materials with low carbon footprints, and lower maintenance costs due to new and improved construction materials, including recycled materials.

+- A requirement of new infrastructure to respond to the increase in electric cars.

+- Less car parking space requirements due to selfdriven cars.

+- Less need for physical infrastructure with the increased use of virtual technology and more people working from home or having hybrid working arrangements.

-The fast paced development and emergence of new technology will be an item for Council to continue to monitor and adapt to to ensure that it remains agile and capable of responding to the ever growing challenges and changes across the Shire.
+The fast-paced development and emergence of new technology will be an item for Council to continue to adapt to and monitor to ensure that it remains agile and capable of responding to the evergrowing challenges and changes across the Shire.